berops/claudie/docs/config/config.md

 # Config spec
-Config is a datastructure which holds all of the data for Claudie microservices.
+Config is a datastructure, which holds all of the data for Claudie microservices.
 It is saved in the database and passed from service to service.

 ## Config
 Config holds data for a single manifest.